MABelanger/mailatt/CONTRIBUTING.md

 5. push your changes
 6. create a PR with a link to the original issue

-Thank you for your interest !
+That's it!
+Thank you for your contribution!